jaecheol-park/jaecheol-park.github.io/_pages/research.md

 {% include base_path %}

-  - \* Authorship in alphabetical order, ^ based on the Master's work
+(\* denotes the authorship in alphabetical order, ^ denotes the work based on the Master's work.)
 <br>

 AI